Terms of Business – Townsend Family Law Limited

 This firm’s opening hours are Monday to Friday 9am to 5pm although we do reserve the right to close the office in the event of adverse weather or other conditions or in the unlikely event of training required affecting all members of staff.
 You are asked not to attend our offices without an appointment.

-Melanie Townsend currently works Mondays, Tuesdays, Wednesdays (morning only) and Thursdays (morning only).
 Marion Foley currently works Tuesday to Friday.
-Bethany Richards currently works Monday to Friday.
-Berfin Kaya currently works Mondays, Tuesdays, Wednesdays and Fridays.
+Martha Koumbas works Monday to Friday.
+Berfin Kaya is currently on maternity leave.
 All lawyers will from time to time assist each other with their files.

-A PA/office manager, two secretaries and an admin/accounts assistant are also employed by this firm.
-They will be able to arrange appointments, take brief messages in the fee earner’s absence and discuss your costs with you to a limited extent.
+The solicitors are supported by administrative staff who will be able to arrange appointments, take brief messages in the fee earner’s absence and discuss your costs with you to a limited extent.
 Anything other than a routine enquiry should be answered by the fee earner involved.

 - Service Standards